 ⭐ Amenities: Changing booths, showers, cafe, bakery, parking

-Firule Beach Split is a picturesque bay adorned with pine trees that will instantly transport you to a place of serenity and natural beauty.
+Firule Beach Split is a picturesque bay surrounded by pine trees that will instantly transport you to a place of serenity and natural beauty.
 The best part is that it’s a mere 1.5 kilometers away from the bustling city center!

 This sandy beach in Split gently slopes into the crystal clear water of the bay, making it one of the most popular swimming spots in the city.
 Its safe swimming conditions and ample shade attract visitors of all ages, particularly families seeking a memorable beach day.

 When you’re ready for a break from the sun and sand, make your way to the nearby Dvor, a Michelin Guide restaurant serving up some of the best cuisine in Split.
-This restaurant also boasts a beautiful garden patio, offering the perfect spot to relax and soak in the stunning views of the sea.
+This restaurant also boasts a beautiful garden patio, offering the perfect spot to kick back and soak in the spectacular views of the sea.

 You can easily walk to Firule Beach from the Old Town.
 If you have a car and would like to drive, there are a few parking spaces that can be found just above the beach.